kr-colab/popgen-npe/docs/usage.rst

 Important files in this package include:

-- ``workflow/Snakefile``: The main workflow file.
-This file contains the rules and functions that define the workflow, executing a complete neural posterior estimation process based on a given configuration.
+- ``workflow/training_workflow.smk``: The main training workflow file.
+This file contains the rules and functions that define the training workflow, executing a complete neural posterior estimation process based on a given configuration.
+- ``workflow/prediction_workflow.smk``: The prediction workflow file for running inference on VCF data.
-- ``workflow/environment.yaml``: The Conda environment file for the workflow that lists all necessary dependencies.
+- ``environment.yaml``: The Conda environment file for the workflow that lists all necessary dependencies.

 In addition, the workflow relies on a configuration file (in YAML format) that contains the parameters for both simulation and inference.
-For example, the file ``workflow/AraTha_2epoch_cnn.yaml`` is used to run neural posterior estimation for a two-epoch demographic model with a CNN embedding network.
+For example, the file ``workflow/config/AraTha_2epoch_cnn.yaml`` is used to run neural posterior estimation for a two-epoch demographic model with a CNN embedding network.

 Basic Usage